Vedanayagam Samuel Azariah: Early and family life

 Instead, Azariah became an evangelist with the nondenominational Young Men's Christian Association (YMCA) at age 19.
 By 1895, he led YMCA spiritual meetings and directed the opening of a new branch in Madras.
 In 1896 he met the evangelist John Mott who noted his enthusiasm favorably.
 In 1902 Azariah traveled to Jaffna in Sri Lanka to evangelize among the Tamils, which caused him to reevaluate the relatively prosperous Tinnevelly church's position concerning evangelization.
-The following year Azariah revitalized a long-dormant proposal and thus helped form the Indian Missionary Society (based in Tinnevelly), whereby fellow Tamil Christians could evangelize among their brethren.
+The following year Azariah revitalized a long-dormant proposal and thus helped form the Indian Missionary Society (IMS) (based in Tinnevelly), whereby fellow Tamil Christians could evangelize among their brethren.

 Azariah also served as secretary of the YMCA in south India from 1895 to 1909, and remained convinced of the importance of indigenization in the Christian mission.
 On Christmas Day, 1905, in Carey's library at Serampore in West Bengal, the interdenominational National Missionary Society was founded, with Azariah as its secretary and a mission to evangelize not only in India, but also in Afghanistan, Tibet, and Nepal.
 Other prominent individuals among the 17 founders included K.T.Paul, J.W.N.
-Hensman, Savarirayan Jesudasan and Ernest Forrester Paton.Furthermore, in 1907, Azariah attended the World Student Christian Federation Conference in Tokyo and the YMCA conference in Shanghai, and remained interested in evangelizing strategies for Japan and China, as well as India.
+Hensman, Savarirayan Jesudasan and Ernest Forrester Paton.
+Furthermore, in 1907, Azariah attended the World Student Christian Federation Conference in Tokyo and the YMCA conference in Shanghai, and remained interested in evangelizing strategies for Japan and China, as well as India.
 He focused on a pan-Asian global vision and converting Asians, rather than nationalists' call to free Asia from Western domination.

-In 1898, Azariah married Ambu Mariammal Samuel, one of the first Christian women in South India to take a college course, whom he described as "the most spiritually minded girl in Tirunelveli."
-Their marriage broke or reinterpreted several native religious traditions, since the bride and groom corresponded with each other before marriage, disregarded dowry customs, set a mere 40 rupee budget for the ceremony, and married on a Wednesday.The couple eventually had four sons (George, Henry, Edwin, and Ambrose) and two daughters (Grace and Mercy).
+In 1898, Azariah married Ambu Mariammal Samuel, one of the first Christian women in South India to take a college course, whom he described as "the most spiritually minded girl in Tirunelveli.
+Their marriage broke or reinterpreted several native religious traditions, since the bride and groom corresponded with each other before marriage, disregarded dowry customs, set a mere 40 rupee budget for the ceremony, and married on a Wednesday.
+The couple eventually had four sons (George, Henry, Edwin, and Ambrose) and two daughters (Grace and Mercy).